• Skip to primary navigation

 Loving Preparation – Fair to Medium Skin Tones Mineral Make-Up Base

 If you have a fair to medium complexion, your recipe should start out with 1 level teaspoon of non-nano titanium dioxide, so add that to your coffee grinder first.
-If you have a deeper skin tone, start out with 1 tsp of yellow oxide.
+If you have a deeper skin tone, start out with 1 teaspoon of yellow oxide.

 You will want to take careful notes during this process.
 So go and grab a pencil and some paper!